- Home

 The proportion of the total variation in the response variable y that is explained by the linear relationship with the explanatory variable x.
 It equals the square of the correlation coefficient: r^2.

-Why is Coefficient of Determination important?
+What is the Coefficient of Determination formula?

 Prerequisites